BAMresearch/ctsimu-scenarios/source/introduction.rst

 The JSON format was chosen because it is both *human-readable* and *human-writeable*, as well as *machine-readable*, which enables reproducible simulations based on the scenario description files.

 A listing of a :ref:`full example <FullExample>` can be found at the end of this document.
 The line numbers in the code snippets in the following description refer to the line numbers of the full example.
-The example describes a step cylinder made of Zerodur, placed 20\,mm to the "left" of the rotation axis at a slight angle.
+The example describes a step cylinder made of a glass ceramic, placed 20\,mm to the "left" of the rotation axis at a slight angle.
 The rotation stage is symmetrically surrounded by a fixed aluminium frame that does not follow the rotation of the stage (:numref:`exampleCTsetup`).
 The detector is tilted around its planar normal by 0.023\,rad in clockwise direction (as seen from the source).

 .. _exampleCTsetup:
 .. figure:: pictures/example.png